Skip to content

 Country of origin

 In exceptional cases, ancestry categories are associated with countries via the hasCountryOfOrigin relationship.
 This is a fairly formal definition generally reserved for genetically isolated populations where objectively verifiable information is available to relate individuals from this population to a small geographic area within a certain country.
-We do not use
+This property is also used to link reference populations to their country of origin, where this is known.